 Our event on 27 July is unaffected by any changes, however, as it is already operating well within the existing rules.

 I’m not ready for face-to-face events yet – will your online events continue?

 Absolutely, yes.
 We recognise that while many members are itching to get back together in person, others won’t yet feel ready to do so.

 For that reason, we intend to continue holding our popular virtual networking events on the Remo platform for the foreseeable future, even as face-to-face events return alongside.

-Will you hold more face-to-face events soon?
+Will you now be holding more face-to-face events?

 What else can I do to keep myself and others safe?

-Taking a rapid lateral flow test beforehand can also be a good way of helping prevent the potential spread of the virus.
+Just because England is reopening, it certainly doesn’t mean that Covid-19 has gone away, and we should all continue to do what we can to keep ourselves and others safe.
+For example, taking a rapid lateral flow test beforehand can also be a good way of helping prevent the potential spread of the virus.
 If you need any tests, they can now be ordered free of charge via the government website, or picked up for free at your local pharmacy.
 You take the test at home, and it gives you a result in 30 minutes.

 It goes without saying that if you have any Covid-19 symptoms, you must stay at home and order a free PCR test.